 The development of the PAC roles and governance rules

-The determination of the relevant performance assurance scheme parties
+The determination of the Performance Assurance Scheme Parties

-Establishment of the scope of the performance assurance framework administrator role, which is expected to include:
+Overseeing the PAFA and the services provided, which is expected to include:

-Maintenance, and publication, of the performance report register
+Maintenance, and publication, of the Performance Report Register

-Delivery of performance reports in accordance with the performance report register
+Delivery of Performance Reports in accordance with the Performance Report Register

-Review of performance reports and consideration of effectiveness, providing recommendations to the PAC as required
+Review of Performance Reports and consideration of effectiveness, providing recommendations to the PAC as required

-Creation, management, maintenance and reporting (including publication) on the performance assurance framework risk register
+Creation, management, maintenance and reporting (including publication) on the PAF Risk Register

-Submission of framework risk register reports to the PAC
+Submission of Framework Risk Register reports to the PAC

 Support to the PAC in the PAC’s review of proposed risks

-Annually, conduct a consultation on the effectiveness of the framework and the submission of a report of findings to the PAC
+[Annually], conduct a consultation on the effectiveness of the Framework and the submission of a report of findings to the PAC

-The maintenance of report specifications as required
+The maintenance of Report Specifications as required

-The documentation and maintenance of the processes undertaken by the performance assurance framework administrator to deliver services to and on behalf of the PAC, to a recognised quality standard
+The documentation and maintenance of the processes undertaken by the PAFA to deliver services to and on behalf of the PAC, to a recognised quality standard

+Calculation of any incentive payments and provision to the Transporter’ Agent for billing purposes [following a relevant grace period from scheme commencement and any relevant grace period for new entrants]

-Set, and agree with the performance assurance framework administrator, the scope of the performance assurance framework administrator role for the forthcoming performance assurance framework year and provide this to the performance assurance framework administrator 4 months before the start of the performance assurance framework year.
-Note: the performance assurance framework administrator will be providing a cost estimate for services based upon this scope, so the scope should be at a level to allow the performance assurance framework administrator to determine costs and provide a cost estimate range.
+Set, and agree with the PAFA, the Perfromance Assurance Administrator Scope for the forthcoming PAF Year and provide this to the PAFA [4] months before the start of the PAF Year.
+Note: the PAFA will be providing a cost estimate for services based upon this scope, so the scope should be at a level to allow the PAFA to determine costs and provide a cost estimate range.

-Review the performance assurance framework administrator performance assurance framework year cost estimate range within 1 month of receipt and revise, and agree with the performance assurance framework administrator, any change in scope to the performance assurance framework administrator role.
+Review the PAFA PAF Year cost estimate range within [1] month of receipt and revise, and agree with the PAFA, any change in scope to the performance assurance framework administrator role.

+Work with the Transporters to agree the appointment of the PAFA and advise any decision to terminate the PAFA contract

-Receipt of performance reports from the performance assurance framework administrator
+Receipt of Performance Reports from the PAFA

-Interpretation and review of performance report results
+Interpretation and review of Performance Report results

 To enlist external expertise to aid in their consideration of issues which are deemed material under the risk register

-Receipt of issues from any party recognised as having a role under the UNC and consider, with the help of the performance assurance framework administrator, whether they are material enough for inclusion in the risk register and determine whether further information needs to be obtained to be able to determine materiality.
+Receipt of issues from any Party recognised as having a role under the UNC and consider, with the help of the PAFA, whether they are material enough for inclusion in the Risk Register and determine whether further information needs to be obtained to be able to determine materiality.
 And where determined as not material provide a response to the proposer setting out the reasons for the PAC’s determination

-Review and determination within their first year whether there is a need for improvement plans and preventative measures and set out a proposed approach and justification for such a right, before consulting on it with UNC Parties.
+Review and determine within the first year whether there is a need for improvement plans and preventative measures and set out a proposed approach and justification for such a right, before consulting on it with UNC Parties.
 Should the PAC seek such a right it shall consult formally on the proposed approach with all UNC parties and consider raising a UNC modification if there is support for improvement plans/preventative measures

-With support, as required, from the performance assurance framework administrator, the determination of industry performance targets, for any forthcoming period
+With support, as required, from the PAFA, the determination of industry performance targets, for any forthcoming period

-Submit requests to the performance assurance framework administrator for any changes to services.
+Submit requests to the PAFA for any Additional Services.

-Review the performance assurance framework administrator response to a change request and instruct the performance assurance framework administrator as the PAC see fit.
+Review the PAFA response to an Additional Service Request and instruct the PAFA as the PAC see fit

+Enlist external expertise in any matter where, in the opinion of the PA, there is a material conflict of interest with the PAFA.
+(Not expected to happen in an administrative role).